WalletWasabi/WasabiDoc/docs/why-wasabi/WhyFinancialPrivacy.md

 ## How Bitcoin empowers anonymity

 Bitcoin is an important, empowering technology.
-Using a Bitcoin account with a pseudonym protects your right to remain anonymous on the internet.
+Using Bitcoin protects your right to remain anonymous on the internet.
 It allows anonymous or pseudonymous fundraising.
 Groups can collectively control Bitcoin accounts and choose to either hide or reveal financial information at will.

 There are many positive reasons for a private and secure banking system like Bitcoin.

-For example, a workers’ rights group could raise funds with Bitcoin.
+For example, a workers' rights group could raise funds with Bitcoin.
 The money could be used for servers, flyers, remote helpers… and all without tying any transaction to the real identities of the volunteers.

 Likewise, a domestic abuse victim might use Bitcoin to securely stack away funds to prepare for an independent life.